-Who today remembers that the Indian Specific Claims Commission was created in the wake of the Oka crisis?
-Yet the creation of this federal commission of inquiry, known as the Indian Claims Commission, was outlined in the action plan developed by the Government of Canada to respond to the Oka crisis.
-The plan was published in the fall of 1990 by then-Prime Minister Brian Mulroney.
+Who remembers nowadays that the Indian Specific Claims Commission was created in the wake of the Oka crisis?
+And yet, the creation of this federal commission of inquiry,1 known as the Indian Claims Commission,2 was provided for in the action plan developed by the Government of Canada in response to the Oka crisis and published in the fall of 1990 by then-Prime Minister Brian Mulroney.